 How the Creditworthiness of Your Business Shapes Factoring Deals

 Some factoring companies may check your business credit and take it into consideration when determining your factoring rate.
-Businesses with poor credit are typically seen as being more risky.
+Businesses with poor credit are typically seen as being more riskier.
 Because of this, they may pay slightly higher rates, receive lower advances, have lower overall limits, or have other modifications to their contracts to help reduce risk for the factoring company.

 As mentioned earlier, other financial issues may also impact your ability to factor invoices.
 For instance, if an entity has a legal claim to your invoices due to a judgment, lien, or bankruptcy, you cannot factor them.